Calorique

 How many calories does cross-country skiing burn in 30 minutes?

-A person weighing 160 lbs (73 kg) burns approximately 327 calories during 30 minutes of cross-country skiing.
-This is based on a MET value of 9.
+A person weighing 160 lbs (73 kg) burns approximately 343 calories during 30 minutes of cross-country skiing.
+This is based on a MET value of 9 for cross-country skiing.
 Heavier individuals burn more calories, and lighter individuals burn fewer.

 What is the MET value of cross-country skiing?

-The MET (Metabolic Equivalent of Task) value for cross-country skiing is 9.
+The default MET (Metabolic Equivalent of Task) value for cross-country skiing is 9, while the selected training style uses MET 9.
 This means cross-country skiing burns 9 times more energy than sitting at rest.
 MET values are established by the Compendium of Physical Activities and represent average energy expenditure for the activity.

 Is cross-country skiing good for weight loss?

-Yes, cross-country skiing is an effective exercise for weight loss.
-With a MET value of 9, it burns a significant number of calories per session.
-A 160-lb person burns about 653 calories per hour.
+Yes, cross-country skiing can be effective for weight loss when performed intensely enough.
+With a selected MET value of 9, a 160-lb person burns about 686 calories per hour.
 Combined with a balanced diet, regular cross-country skiing can help create the calorie deficit needed for weight loss.

 How does body weight affect calories burned during cross-country skiing?

 Body weight significantly impacts calorie burn during cross-country skiing.
-A 120-lb person burns about 245 calories in 30 minutes, while a 250-lb person burns approximately 510 calories in the same time.
+At the selected MET value of 9, a 120-lb person burns about 257 calories in 30 minutes, while a 250-lb person burns approximately 536 calories in the same time.
 This is because moving a heavier body requires more energy, regardless of the activity being performed.

 What muscles does cross-country skiing work?